-From the classroom to manufacturing enterprises, CNC machining and other digital fabrication technologies are helping to augment education lesson plans as well as product development workflows.
-There’s a valuable use for digital fabrication in almost every industry.
+From the classroom to manufacturing enterprises, CNC machining and other digital fabrication technologies are augmenting education lesson plans and product development workflows.
+Digital fabrication is valuable in almost every industry.

 But what are the basics of CNC machining?
 What do you have to understand about the machine to accurately translate computer design data into the physical world?